 I first wrote about this when I purchased my Nikon Z 7 because I saw different settings for Lightroom sliders than I had seen on my DSLR cameras.

-Before I dive in, it is essential to note that everything I describe here is for shooting RAW (NEF) files on your Nikon.
-JPEG images created in the camera use all of these same camera settings, but the RAW file is processed in-camera, and the results are “baked in” to the finished JPEG image.
+Before diving in, it is essential to note that everything I describe here is for shooting RAW (NEF) files on your Nikon.
+JPEG images created in-camera use these same camera settings, but the RAW file is processed in-camera, and the results are “baked in” to the finished JPEG image.
 Opening one of those JPEG images in Lightroom will not show the default slider values mentioned below.

 Raw Defaults in Lightroom and Camera Raw

 When using Lightroom Classic, Lightroom, or Camera Raw, a preference setting determines whether or not it reads default settings from the camera or uses a set of Adobe Default settings.
-In Lightroom Classic, this is located under Edit > Preferences > Presets > Raw Defaults.
+In Lightroom Classic in Windows, this is located under Edit > Preferences > Presets > Raw Defaults.
+On macOS, Preferences are located under the Lightroom Classic menu.

-Unlike Camera Settings, Adobe’s default settings are the same, regardless of the camera type, which may or may not be optimal for a particular camera.
-By setting their own Raw Defaults, Nikon offers suggestions for its RAW (NEF) files that may render RAW (NEF) files more optimally.
-The Nikon Z 9 will also vary certain default settings based on ISO sensitivity.
+By setting their Raw Defaults, Nikon offers suggestions for its RAW (NEF) files that may render RAW (NEF) files more optimally.
+The primary purpose of these EXIF settings is to instruct Nikon’s processing software, NX Studio, to set defaults for rendering RAW images.
+Lightroom and Camera Raw use them as well.
+The Nikon Z 9 will also vary specific default settings based on ISO sensitivity.

-Advanced users can choose to use their own preset instead of Camera Settings or Adobe Default, giving them the ability to customize default settings in any way they like.
+Advanced users can choose to use their own preset instead of Camera Settings or Adobe Default, allowing them to customize default settings in any way they like.
+You can get even fancier by setting Raw Defaults for different camera models or serial numbers.

 Adobe Lightroom has the same preference setting under Edit > Preferences > Import > Raw Defaults.
 Camera Raw has the same preference settings found by clicking on the gear icon in the top right corner and choosing Raw Defaults.